- Introduction to Hluhluwe Imfolozi Park

-Hluhluwe – Imfolozi Game Reserve Park is a total of 960 square kilometers.
-It is the only state run park in KwaZulu-Natal to have the “big 5” inside the park.
+Hluhluwe Imfolozi Park is the only state run park in KwaZulu-Natal to have the “Africa’s Big 5” inside the park.
 Africa’s big 5 consist of the elephant, rhinoceros (both black and white rhino), Cape Buffalo, lion and leopard.

-The White Rhino at Hluhluwe – Imfolozi Park
+White Rhinos at Hluhluwe Imfolozi Park

 The white rhino has a much broader mouth because it grazes on grass as its primary food source.
-The white rhino has a longer and more narrow front horn and its hips are slightly lower to the ground then its shoulders.
+Also, white rhinos have a longer and more narrow front horn and its hips are slightly lower to the ground than its shoulders.

-Both rhinos were almost hunted to extinction due to the perceived medical benefits of their horns.
-Although, biologically the rhino horn is made up of the same material as human fingernails.
+Unfortunately, both rhinos were almost hunted to extinction due to the perceived medical benefits of their horns.
+Although, biologically rhino horn is made up of the same material as human fingernails.

-Cape Buffalo at Hluhluwe – Imfolozi Park
+Cape Buffalo at Hluhluwe Imfolozi Park

 Also known as the African buffalo, this animal has never been domesticated due to its unpredictable and dangerous nature.
 Ironically, it is a sub-species of the larger Asian water buffalo which has been widely domesticated in Asia.

-Elephants at Hluhluwe – Imfolozi Park
+Elephants at Hluhluwe Imfolozi Park

 However, when I started the engine and started to slowly pull away, I had another encounter that was a bit more aggressive.

-Aggressive Elephant at Hluhluwe – Imfolozi Park
+Aggressive Elephant at Hluhluwe Imfolozi Park

-Safari Animals at Hluhluwe – Imfolozi Park
+More Safari Animals at Hluhluwe Imfolozi Park

-Predators Hluhluwe – Imfolozi Park
+Predators at Hluhluwe Imfolozi Park